Exclusive Citizenship Act 2025: What Does This Bill Mean for Americans Living Abroad?

 For now, nothing changes regarding your status as a U.S. citizen.

-There is no need to take action: you do not need to give up a nationality, file any forms, or prepare anything.
 Americans Overseas continues to monitor developments surrounding the Exclusive Citizenship Act closely, factually, and without speculation.
-We will notify our community as soon as there is any official movement in the legislative process.
+We will notify our community if there is any official movement in the legislative process.

 What Can You Do Now?